ngochieua2/DungeonBuilder/README.md

 ### Viewing a Dungeon Level

-Each room MUST be displayed as an 11x5 square of characters using the '-' (hyphen) character for the North/South edges, and the character '|' (pipe) for the East/West edges, and the character '+' (plus) at the corners.
+Each room is displayed as an 11x5 square of characters using the '-' (hyphen) character for the North/South edges, and the character '|' (pipe) for the East/West edges, and the character '+' (plus) at the corners.

 ![Room](https://res.cloudinary.com/ngochieua2/image/upload/v1621419309/github/room_bqph8u.png)